Nick-R-P/pdsnd_github/README.md

 Bikeshare

 ### Description
-Bikeshare breaksdown and displays statistic of the data collected about ride information in the three city based upon the users inputs.
+Bikeshare breaksdown and displays statistic of the data collected about ride information in the three city based upon the user's selection of dates.

 ### Files used
 Include the files used